 - Midterm and Final Disability History Essay Exams (40 percent)

 - Oral history presentation (25 percent)

 - Book Project and Presentation (25 percent)

 Class participation and active viewing of video content in class will allow you to engage with the assigned material and take a critical eye toward disability history topics.
 This active learning style should aid you in discussion of that day’s topic.
 All devices (laptops, tablets & phones) should be closed/silenced during video content.
 You will be given a sheet to take down comments and questions about the videos.
 Braille notetakers or audio recording is permitted, if you use those for notetaking.
 All the videos, Powerpoints and other materials from each week’s class will be posted on Blackboard.

 Midterm & Final Disability History Essay Exams (40%)

 These will be open-course materials, take-home essay exams that you will submit via Blackboard.
 You will receive a list of essay prompts on Blackboard to review in advance.
 The essay must include at least five readings/screenings from the first seven weeks (midterm) and last seven weeks of class (final) and at least five sources that you found on your own related to the topic, i.e. at least 10 references in the reference list for both essays.
 The essay should be in APA style and present the information in a compelling and well-organized way.
 It should have no spelling or grammatical errors.
-The essay should incorporate historical examples, direct quotes (at least three) and paraphrases from course readings/screenings.
+The essay should incorporate historical examples, direct quotes (at least five) and paraphrases from course readings/screenings.
 It should have an APA reference list attached.